-The GeForce GTX 770 was released less than a year after the GTX 670, and so they are likely to have similar driver support for optimizing performance when running the latest games when compared to the GTX 670.
+The GeForce GTX 770 was released over a year more recently than the GTX 670, and so the GeForce GTX 770 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the GTX 670.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.

 The GeForce GTX 670 SLI has 2688 Shader Processing Units and the GeForce GTX 770 has 1536.
-The GTX 670 having 1152 better shader performance is not particularly notable, as altogether the GeForce GTX 770 is 1667.
+However, the actual shader performance of the GTX 670 is 2634 and the actual shader performance of the GeForce GTX 770 is 1667.
 The GTX 670 having 967 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 670 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 770.

 The GeForce GTX 670 SLI requires 340 Watts to run and the GeForce GTX 770 requires 230 Watts.
 We would recommend a PSU with at least 550 Watts for the GeForce GTX 770, but we do not have a recommended PSU wattage for the GTX 670.
 The GTX 670 requires 110 Watts more than the GeForce GTX 770 to run.
 The difference is significant enough that the GTX 670 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GTX 770.